microsoft/IoT-For-Beginners/5-retail/lessons/2-check-stock-device/README.md

 ![Two bonding boxes overlapping a can of tomato paste](../../../images/overlap-object-detection.png)

 In the example above, one bounding box indicated a predicted can of tomato paste at 78.3%.
 A second bounding box is slightly smaller, and is inside the first bounding box with a probability of 64.3%.
-Your code can check the bounding boxes, see they overlap completely, and ignore the lower probability as there is no way one can can be inside another.
+Your code can check the bounding boxes, see they overlap completely, and ignore the lower probability as there is no way one can be inside another.

 ✅ Can you think of a situation where is it valid to detect one object inside another?